 London has a much better culinary scene than many give it credit for.
 But when it comes to the best food and restaurants, it is a big win for Paris.
 The number of restaurants in Paris is incredible – 45,000 places vs. 18,100 in London – and they all serve delicious food and some of the world’s best wines.

 Parks and Green Spaces in London vs. Paris

 In both cities, you will find plenty of green places to relax on a sunny day, wild and undulating or manicured parks.
 Playground for picnickers, dog-walkers, strollers, and nature-lovers in general, you will love the parks in London and Paris.

-The list of best parks in Paris includes the Tuileries Garden, the Luxembourg Gardens, Parc des Buttes-Chaumont, Parc de Belleville, or Parc Montsouris.
+The list of best parks in Paris includes the Tuileries Garden, the Luxembourg Gardens, Parc des Buttes-Chaumont, Parc de Belleville, and Parc Montsouris.

-The list of popular London parks includes Hyde Park Regent’s Park, Greenwich Parks, Victoria Park, or Hampstead Heath.
+The list of popular London parks includes Hyde Park, Regent’s Park, Greenwich Park, Victoria Park, and Hampstead Heath.

 As much as we like the parks in the French capital, London has 3 times more green spaces than Paris, and we love that!

 If you need to get out of the city, there are many great trips from Paris or London, and you will definitely be spoilt for choice in both cities.